osandov/drgn/docs/advanced_usage.rst

     vice versa.
 This environment variable is mainly intended for testing and may be ignored in the future.

+``DRGN_USE_LIBDWFL_REPORT``
+    Whether drgn should use libdwfl to find debugging information for core dumps instead of its own implementation (0 or 1).
+The default is 0.
+This environment variable is mainly intended as an escape hatch in case of bugs in drgn's implementation and will be ignored in the future.

 ``DRGN_USE_LIBKDUMPFILE_FOR_ELF``
     Whether drgn should use libkdumpfile for ELF vmcores (0 or 1).
 The default is 0.
 This functionality will be removed in the future.